Nicholas Chia

-Nicholas Gerald Chia Yeck Joo (谢益裕 (謝益裕, Xiè Yìyù); 8 April 1938 – 17 December 2024) was a Singaporean Roman Catholic prelate who was the third Archbishop of Singapore and the first Singapore-born clergyman to hold the office.
+Nicholas Gerald Chia Yeck Joo (8 April 1938 – 17 December 2024) was a Singaporean Roman Catholic prelate who was the third Archbishop of Singapore and the first Singapore-born clergyman to hold the office.

 On 7 October 2001, Chia was ordained as Archbishop of Singapore.
 He officially retired as Archbishop of Singapore on 18 May 2013, and was succeeded by Archbishop William Goh.

 Early life and education

 Chia was born in Singapore on 8 April 1938 to Catholic parents, a secretary and a housewife.
 He was the fourth child in a family of four boys and two girls.
 He completed his secondary education at Holy Innocents English School, and thereafter started his training to be a priest.
 He attended the St Francis Xavier's minor seminary for three years, and then Penang's major seminary between 1955 through 1963.
 He continued with his theological studies at the Pontifical Gregorian University in Rome from 1969 to 1971.
 After graduating in moral theology from university, he stayed on in Rome for another year to do comparative studies of religions.